 He passed the London Intermediate exams in 1963, but the conditions imposed by the South African authorities prevented him from completing his degree.
 The former President of South Africa and Nobel Peace Prize winner has received more than 100 awards, including many honorary degrees.
-Today, on the 100th anniversary of his birth, we remember Nelson Mandela’s global peacemaking legacy.
+On 102nd anniversary of his birth (18 July), we remember Nelson Mandela’s global peacemaking legacy.

 Rolihlahla Mandela, later to be given the name Nelson during his primary school years, was born on 18 July 1918 in the Eastern Cape province of South Africa, in the village of Mvezo.
 Nonqaphi Nosekeni, his mother, and Nkosi Mphakanyiswa Gadla Mandela, his father, were deeply engrained in village life.
 The young boy grew up listening to tales told by his elders and, after hearing stories of his ancestors’ courage in the wars of resistance, he too dreamed of joining the freedom struggle.